 Mike Fitzpatrick was born in 1975 to

 Christian parents.
-He grew up in Perry County, PA where his father is
+He grew up in Perry County, PA where his father

-currently a Reformed Baptist pastor.
-He came to know the Lord in high
+19 years before retiring in 2018.
+Mike came to know the Lord in high

 friends in youth group.